javierclb/tutorials/python.md

     import numpy as np
    ```
    To see what is available in this package, just enter `np.<TAB>` (which means type np. into a cell that is in *edit mode* and then hit the TAB key).
 To check what a specific function is, for example `np.exp`, simply type a question mark behind the function `np.exp?`.

-   Now let's see a simple exmaple.
-Let's make a NumPy array of values from 0 to 3<\pi> consisting of 1000 evenly spaced points:
+   Now let's see a simple example.
+Let's make a NumPy array of values from 0 to 3 consisting of 1000 evenly spaced points:
    ```
-   x = np.linspace(0,3*np.pi,1000)
+   x = np.linspace(0,3,1000)
    ```

    Now let's use this array of *x* values to generate an array of *y* values *y=sin(x)* Just as before, you can first type `np.sin?` to see the documentation for the sine function in NumPy.
 Notice that the input is meant to be a NumPy array of values then `np.sin(x)` evaluates sine elementwise - that is, sine applied to every value in the array of x:
    ```
    y = np.sin(x)